 But, double-check reviews, and ask friends who’ve been there, anyway.

 (Note: at the Myrtles, be sure to stay in the main building or its annex, not a wholly separate building.
 The closer you are to the haunted mirror in the main entrance, the better.
 And don’t expect much until around 10 PM.
 Then it can get wild.)

 5. Smaller ghost hunting crowds

 Now that ghost hunting isn’t as trendy as it was a few years ago, you’ll have more time (and usually more elbow room) to explore haunted sites when they’re open for investigations.

 Between 2010 and early 2017, I stopped investigating most well-known haunted sites.
-Photos were impossible when people were often in the way.
+Photos were impossible when crowds were in the way.
 And EVP was out of the question when lots of people were talking nearby.

 And then there were the distractions of others’ flash cameras, phone ringtones left on, and the myriad beeps and loud clicks of some EMF detectors.